Rapid transformation and disruptive competition threaten most organisations in almost every industry. The healthcare industry is not immune.

 The aim is to create a usable roadmap and a sense of urgency that informs decision-making and steers you on an informed and tested path toward sustainable change and the many benefits for your business and patients that unfold in the process.

-To this end, Experience 360 has developed a patient-centred assessment to help Australian healthcare executives and patient-experience leaders understand the maturity of their organisations on the spectrum for patient-centred strategy, alignment and engagement.
+To this end, Experience 360 has developed the Patient Partnership Indicator – a rapid online assessment to help Australian healthcare executives and patient-experience leaders understand the maturity of their organisations on the spectrum for patient-centred strategy, alignment and engagement.

 This unique approach sheds a light on your overall patient-centred maturity level and also provides comprehensive insight into how your organisation is positioned across key business functions, processes and models to compete in the modern, patient-driven digital economy.

-The assessment should take no more than 10 minutes to complete and provides a much-needed benchmark for your organisation on how your patient-centred approach compares to others, where you excel and where there’s room for improvement.
+The assessment takes only 6 minutes to complete and provides a much-needed benchmark for your organisation on how your patient-centred approach is evolving as well as where you excel – and where there’s room for improvement.